thephpleague/container/docs/3.x/service-providers.md

 ## Bootable Service Providers

-If there is functionality that needs to be run as the service provider is added to the container, for example, setting up inflectors, including config files etc, we can make the service provider bootable by implementing the `BootableServiceProviderInterface`.
+If there is functionality that needs to be run as the service provider is added to the container, for example, setting up inflectors, including config files etc, we can make the service provider bootable by implementing the `League\Container\ServiceProvider\BootableServiceProviderInterface`.

 ~~~ php
 <?php